ryan-a-baker/ryanbakerio/_posts/2019-10-07-scaling-rabbitmq-on-k8s.md

 kubectl run publish -it --rm --image=theryanbaker/rabbitmq-scaling-demo --restart=Never publish 50
 ```

-This will run a pod on our Kubernetes cluster that injects 50 messages in to the "task_queue".
+This will run a pod on our Kubernetes cluster that publishes 50 messages in to the "task_queue".
 Now, you can click on the "Queues" tab and you'll see that there was a queue named "task_queue" created, and it should have some messages in it.

 ![Message Example](https://github.com/ryan-a-baker/ryanbakerio/blob/master/_posts/scaling-rabbit-images/rabbitmq-manager.png?raw=true){: .center-block :}